yaooo/OS/README.md

 To compile the code:
 *There is a MakeFile in each folder that contains different assignments.
+*make: make the executables
+*make clean: remove the executables

 Problem 0:
 ./<executable> <inputFileName> <outputFileName>